tjwhitcher/World-Share/README.md

 # World-Share
 Stores files for public viewing

-This is the where Tim Whitcher.
+This is where Tim Whitcher will place files.